sogartar/quirks/README.md

 Waiting without attacking will remove the Plunge effect.
 This perk is good with AOE weapons to milk the damage multiplier.
 Plunging from an elevated position increases damage more.
-Action points increasing perks would allow to move more before attacking.
 There is some danger to it as your character may get surrounded by multiple enemies.
 Should work well with Underdog and with multiple characters plunging together.
 * **Veteran** - Increase maximum perk points by 2, but lose 5 hitpoints and 5 maximum fatigue.